About

 Robert Lees

-Robert Lees is an architectural graduate, working across practice, research and education who currently holds a Research Officer position in the Codesign for Placemaking lab, Fire to Flourish & the Constructing Communities on Country project, University of Melbourne.
-Lees’ approach to architecture focuses on how participatory engagement can democratise architectural processes.
+Robert Lees is an architectural graduate, working across practice, research and education who currently holds a Research Officer position in the Codesign for Placemaking lab at Monash University.
+His approach to architecture focuses on how participatory engagement can democratise architectural processes.

 Lees’ projects to date have foregrounded disaster recovery and community development, including contributing to the Olkola Cultural Knowledge Centre in Cape York.
 His most recent work involved project design and documentation of the Wangun Amphitheatre cultural performance space.